 - Traditionally books released by a publishing company have undergone a rigorous review/editing process, which must now be translated to the online market.
 With so much information available online, it is important to be aware of the quality and content of reading sites.

-Regardless of the medium, the reading process benefits kids with opportunities to ask questions, make comments, and express their emotions.
+Draw attention to characters and events in stories to support critical thinking.
+Provide kids with opportunities to ask questions, make comments, and express their emotions.

-2. Tips for reading to preschoolers
+Tips for reading traditional books to preschoolers

 Teach young readers to appreciate the whole book.